 Heartworm Treatment – Prevention is Key

 Heartworm disease is a serious and potentially fatal condition that can cause lung disease, heart failure, and organ damage in dogs, cats, and ferrets.
-The disease develops because of long, parasitic worms by the name of Dirofilaria immitis, which lives and reproduces in the heart, lungs, and blood vessels of an animal.
+The disease develops because of long, parasitic worms called Dirofilaria immitis, which lives and reproduces in an animal’s heart, lungs, and blood vessels.

-Since the disease is so common and the effects can go unnoticed, we as pet owners must understand the risks and know how to mitigate them.
+Since the disease is so common and the effects can go unnoticed, pet owners must understand the risks and know how to mitigate them.

 How is Heartworm Disease different for dogs and cats?